Admissibility and rectification of colored symmetric operads: Introduction

 is an h-cofibration, which is a weak equivalence if $f$ is an acyclic cofibration.
 Here $f^{\pp n}$ is the $n$-fold pushout product of~$f$.
 Symmetroidality is a related condition, obtained by replacing ``h-cofibration'' above by ``cofibration'' and $Y \t -$ by $y \pp -$ for some map~$y$.

 In practice, a frequent question is how to replace algebras over some operad by those over a weakly equivalent operad.
-For example, the little disks operad is such that $O_n$ is a contractible space and has a free $\Sigma_n$-action.
-It is therefore called an $\Ei$-operad.
+A common class of (weakly equivalent) operads is defined by the condition that $O_n$ is a contractible space and has a free $\Sigma_n$-action.
+Such operads are referred to as $\Ei$-operads, and many variants of little disks operads are of this type.
 One can therefore ask whether $\Omega^\infty X$, together with the multiplications $\mu_n$, is weakly equivalent to some space with a strictly commutative and associative multiplication.
-In this example, it is well-known that connected $\Ei$-spaces with nontrivial Postnikov invariants, e.g., the identity component of the space~$\Omega^\infty\Sigma^\infty S^0$, can \emph{not} be strictified to a simplicial abelian group.
+In this example, it is well known that connected $\Ei$-spaces with nontrivial Postnikov invariants, e.g., the identity component of the space~$\Omega^\infty\Sigma^\infty S^0$, \emph{cannot} be strictified to a simplicial abelian group.
 Indeed by a classical result of Moore~\cite[Theorem~3.29]{Moore:Semi}, connected simplicial abelian groups have trivial Postnikov invariants.

 The following rectification theorem identifies a criterion when a rectification of operadic algebras is possible.

 \theo (See \refth{rect.colored.operad}.)
 For any map of admissible operads $O \r P$ in a symmetric monoidal model category, there is a Quillen adjunction